rjferguson21/big-bang/charter/packages/authservice/Architecture.md

 ### Single Sign On

-Big Bang uses the Istio and Monitoring packages' SSO configurations to provide filters for authservice.
+SSO configurations can provide filters for authservice.
 See the Big Bang values for more info.

 ### Storage